Reagan’s Dress Code in the Oval Office

 There is Reagan, in the Oval Office without a tie.

-One thought on “Reagan’s Dress Code in the Oval Office
+3 thoughts on “Reagan’s Dress Code in the Oval Office

 Leave a Reply to Norbert HauptCancel reply